pamtrak06/edjanger/README.md

 ## How to use edocker in a docker a project working directory
 Now you've got aliases to run all your docker commands like:
 - edockerbuild
+- edockerclean
+- edockercopy
+- edockerexec
+- edockerhelp
 - edockerimages
+- edockerinit
-- edockerclean
+- edockerinspect
-- edockerrun
+- edockerlogs
 - edockerps
 - edockerrm
+- edockerrun
 - edockerstart
 - edockerstop
-- edockerlogs
-- edockerinspect

 !!!
 All thoses aliases are available only when you've got an [edocker.cfg](https://github.com/pamtrak06/edocker/blob/master/edocker.cfg.sample) file in your project folder ([docker working project]) '''